 It is only when he is outside that he realizes he probably should have grabbed his coat from the couch; it is incredibly chilly and the snow is falling down gently in flurries, coating his thick, navy-sweater that isn't quite as cozy when wet.

 The quirk of his lips falls and he is suddenly frowning.
-He takes another drag of his cigarette and is shortly interrupted while exhaling.
+He takes another drag of his cigarette before he is interrupted while exhaling.
 "Smoking kills, you know."

 He nearly drops his jaw when he hears the voice; it is sweet, melodious, like a song filtering through his ears and melting his brain into a liquid of non-comprehension.
 It is only when he looks behind him does his heart stop beating.

-He is nearly at a loss for words, but manages to muster, "And who are you to say that?"
+He is at a loss for words, but manages to muster, "And who are you to say that?"
 He hopes that will get him a name; he may be clueless, but he is not dumb and is a little more than talented with manipulation.
-He is not a psychology major for nothing.
+He is not psychobiologist for nothing.

 She shrugs and tells him, "A future doctor, of course."

 "Future doctor," he reiterates.
 He takes one last drag of his cigarette before dropping it to the floor, putting it out with the heel of his dirty, red canvas-sneakers.
 He purses his lips and decides to introduce himself first, despite the butterflies fluttering viciously in his stomach.
 "I'm Uchiha Sasuke."

 She pushes a lock of pink hair behind her ears, her long earring making a metal, clinking sound.
 She takes a step closer and her heels do not make a sound against the layer of snow that has begun to cover the patio.
 "Nice to meet you, Uchiha-san, I'm Haruno Sakura."